-Dennis Wise, who failed to make the cut for Euro ’96, agreed with that decision and suggested Lallana’s presence in the initial 23 would not be justified.
+Dennis Wise, who failed to make the cut for Euro ’96, agreed with that decision.

-“He’s been out a long time and it would have been a bit unfair to some of the guys who have played the whole season and performed in a good way.
-It would have been harsh.”
+“He’s been out a long time and it would have been a bit unfair to some of the guys who have played the whole season and performed in a good way,” he said.
+“That would have been harsh.”